Correct use of AM and PM

 A.M. and P.M. start immediately upon Midnight and Noon respectively.

-The universal convention is that 12:00 AM signifies midnight, and every moment afterward is also AM until the moment of 12:00 PM which signifies midday.
+The universal convention is that 12:00 AM signifies midnight, and every moment afterward is also 'AM' until the precise moment of 12:00 PM which is midday.

 Therefore every day starts precisely at midnight, and A.M. starts immediately so that 00:00:00 (24 hour format) is the first moment of A.M. (see also leap seconds )